JoelStansbury/Clasical-Object-Detection/README.md

 # Classical-Object-Detection
 Unsupervised object detection for computer vision using SKlearn's GMM and DBSCAN.

 ** Warning ** It is NOT fast.
-The image below took 0.5 seconds
+The image below took 0.5 and 6 seconds respectively

 <img src='Examples/output.png' height=200px>
 <img src='Examples/output1.png' height=200px>

 ## Usage
 Be sure to downsample your images!
-The image shown above was __200px x 150px__ and took 0.5, and 6 seconds respectively.
+The dial image shown above is __200px x 150px__ and took 0.5.
 HD images will suffer.

 ```
 from PIL import Image